jamesmacwhite/havevirginmediaenabledipv6yet.co.uk/index.md

 **If you don't want to read the full article above, these are the main findings**

-1. When a 6in4 tunnel is pointed at any Virgin Media IP, the speed is very poor.
+1. When a 6in4 tunnel is pointed at any Virgin Media IP, the speed can be very poor.
 (This also includes Virgin Media Business lines as well)
 2. If you encapsulate 6in4 over something like UDP, suddenly the problem goes away
 3. If you have a 6in4 tunnel pointed to a non Virgin Media IP, you will not experience any problems